 - Power Off Devices: Always turn off and unplug all devices before connecting cables to prevent electrical hazards.

-- Use Proper Tools: Ensure you use appropriate and well-maintained tools to prevent damage to your equipment.
+- Use Proper Tools: Use appropriate, well-maintained tools to prevent damage to your equipment.

 - Organize Your Workspace: Keep your workspace tidy to avoid tripping over cables or losing small components.